edoardosarri24/prediction-in-data-driven-system/README.md

 ├── numsynth.sh - che bash script to execute a new experiment.
 ├── real-time-scheduling-simulator - the simulator used to obtain the data from my GitHub.
-├── relational program synthesis with numerical reasoning.pdf - the Numsynth article └── report - the complete report
+├── relational program synthesis with numerical reasoning.pdf - the Numsynth article ├── report.pdf - the complete report
+└── report - the latex folder for the report
 ```

 ### Installation